 - Respect other people’s privacy.

 - Be forgiving of other people’s mistakes (Shea, 1994).

 Her rules speak for themselves and remind us that the golden rule (treat others as you would like to be treated) is relevant wherever there is human interaction.

 Your writing in a business context means that you represent yourself and your company.
 What you write and how you write it can be part of your company’s success but can also expose it to unintended consequences and legal responsibility.
 When you write, keep in mind that your words will keep on existing long after you have moved on to other projects.
 They can become an issue if they exaggerate, state false claims, or defame a person or legal entity such as a competing company.
 Another issue is plagiarism, using someone else’s writing without giving credit to the source.
-Whether the “cribbed” material is taken from a printed book, a website, or a blog the reproduction is plagiarism.
-Plagiarism can create both legal and professional difficulties for you.
-The owner of the content may initiate a copyright claim and the act of plagiarizing will be viewed as unprofessional and may violate formal company policies.
-In addition, industry standards often have legal aspects that must be respected and cannot be ignored.
+Whether the “cribbed” material is taken from a printed book, a website, or a blog, plagiarism is a violation of copyright law and may also violate your company policies.
+Industry standards often have legal aspects that must be respected and cannot be ignored.
 For the writer, this can be a challenge, but it can be a fun challenge with rewarding results.